 What is the tax exemption for employer-funded medical treatment?

 From 1 January 2015, employer-funded medical treatment that is recommended by the employer's occupational health service to help an employee return to work is exempt from income tax and national insurance contributions, up to the value of £500 per employee per tax year.
 The exemption also covers treatment that was recommended by the Fit for Work service, which has now closed.

-The treatment must be to enable an employee to return to work after illness or injury, where he or she has been absent for at least 28 consecutive days or where he or she has been assessed by a healthcare professional as not fit for work, or possibly fit for work if certain steps are taken, for at least 28 consecutive days.
+The treatment must be to enable an employee to return to work after illness or injury, where they have been absent for at least 28 consecutive days or where they have been assessed by a healthcare professional as not fit for work, or possibly fit for work if certain steps are taken, for at least 28 consecutive days.

 The person making the recommendation must be: